jeremysmitherman/Hoggy/README.md

 ====

 There are some regex related issues with the subreddit and user linking,  subreddit's right now must be linked without the leading slash r/hoggit instead of /r/hoggit for example.

+MySQL support is new and untested, but there's no reason that it shouldn't work.